-If you hear the word ‘slingshot’ and images of a mischievous Bart Simpson come to mind, you’re not alone; although sling-type devices have been around since biblical times (remember how David slayed Goliath?), only within the last hundred years or so have they been considered legitimate weapons, not vandals’ tools of destruction.
+If you hear the word ‘slingshot’ and images of a mischievous Bart Simpson come to mind, you’re not alone.
+Although sling-type devices have been around since biblical times (remember how David slayed Goliath?), modern slingshots are engineered like never before and are considered legitimate weapons.

-In this article we are going to take a look at what survival situations a slingshot can be an essential tool as well as what qualities to look for when finding the best slingshot for your bug out bag.
+In this article, we are going to take a look at what survival situations a slingshot can be an essential tool as well as what qualities to look for when choosing the best slingshot for your bug out bag.

 - Should I Add a Slingshot to My Bug Out Bag?